To discover more about our thriving and exciting school, book your place at one of our Autumn Open Events.

-The flexibility and scope of the curriculum at St Helen’s offers a unique and bespoke Sixth Form experience.
-It also ensures that our pupils are able to study their subjects in the depth and detail required by linear A Levels, and receive the best possible preparation for Higher Education.
+The flexibility and scope of our curriculum offers a unique and bespoke Sixth Form experience with around 30 A Level subjects to choose from.
+It also allows students to deepen their academic passions in small, focused classes and receive the best possible preparation for Higher Education.

-Amongst the A Level subjects currently offered at St Helen’s are: Art & Design (Fine Art), Biology, Business, Chemistry, Classical Civilisation, Classical Greek, Computer Science, Design & Technology (Product Design), Drama & Theatre, Economics, English Language, English Literature, French, Geography, German, History, History of Art, Italian, Japanese, Latin, Mandarin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Politics, Psychology, Religious Studies, Spanish.
+Among our A Level subjects are: Art & Design (Fine Art), Biology, Chemistry, Classical Civilisation, Classical Greek, Computer Science, Design & Technology, Drama & Theatre, Economics, English Literature, French, Geography, German, History, History of Art, Latin, Mandarin, Mathematics, Further Mathematics, Music, Philosophy, Physical Education, Physics, Politics, Psychology, Religious Studies and Spanish.

-All students who start three A Level courses have the opportunity, through the EPQ, to complete a piece of extended research which enables them to broaden their studies beyond the A Level syllabi, or to engage more deeply with a specific area within an A Level subject.
+The EPQ offers students the opportunity to complete a piece of extended research which enables them to broaden their studies, or to engage much more deeply with a specific area within an A Level subject.
 The EPQ qualification is an excellent way to develop independence of thought and scholarship, as well as to demonstrate perseverance and passion.
-Universities are increasingly giving their backing to the EPQ, and many are now making it a part of a more favourable offer.
-We have devised a year-long programme, led by a dedicated group of teachers, which will build the skills required for university study in general and will support girls in choosing, researching and developing their EPQ project.
+Many universities now make the EPQ part of a more favourable offer to potential students.